 Ice cream sandwiches are such a classic summer treat.
-I recently posted a recipe for ice cream sandwiches that included gluten and dairy, and this is my version of gluten-free ice cream sandwiches.
+I have a recipe on the blog for ice cream sandwiches that included gluten and dairy, and this is my version of gluten-free, dairy-free ice cream sandwiches.

-You can substitute any dairy-free ice cream or sorbet, but I do love the combination of cherries and chocolate.
-I personally think the gluten-free sandwiches taste better than the wheat version, but they’re both delicious.
+You can use any dairy-free ice cream or sorbet, but I do love the combination of cherries and chocolate.
+I personally think the gluten-free sandwich bases taste better than the wheat version, but they’re both delicious.
 Enjoy this healthy, refreshing treat on a hot summer day.

 - Preheat the oven to 350 degrees and grease 2 8×8 inch pans.

-- Combine the wet ingredients in a large bowl.
+- Combine the wet ingredients for the sandwich base in a large bowl.

 - After the ice cream is churned, it should have the consistency of soft-serve ice cream.
 Place one of the sandwich bases (top side down) on a piece of plastic wrap and spread the ice cream evenly on it.
 You'll have to move quickly so it doesn't get too runny.

 - Put the other sandwich base on top of the ice cream (top side up) and wrap the whole thing with plastic wrap.